Smithsonian/cheby_checker/cheby_checker/README.md

 - Functionality to allow calculation of observatory positions.
 - It's not at all efficient, but I want to have the function outside of any of the other modules
+- Initially written to be dependent on naval obs code (), but later could be shifted to wis.py

  ### nbody